Dear lymphoma community,

 The COVID-19 landscape in Canada is constantly changing with new information from the latest research.
 Because of the evolving nature of information surrounding COVID-19, different guidelines have been released by the provincial, territorial, and federal governments.
 Some guidelines take into account new research and provide specific guidance for cancer patients and their treatments, while many guidelines leave questions unanswered.
 To address challenges faced by the lymphoma community regarding COVID-19 and vaccine access, Lymphoma Canada continues to advocate on behalf of patients and caregivers.

-1. Following these efforts, NACI continued with its 4-month dose delay schedule.
+- Many organization advocated for dosing schedules to meet the required clinical trial times and Lymphoma Canada and others advocated for the development of a pan-Canadian strategy for the collection and distribution of research and data on COVID-19 and the vaccine to guide decision-making.
+Following these efforts, NACI continued with its 4-month dose delay schedule.
 With recent research published, addressing the safety and immune response in cancer patients, real evidence was provided to counter NACIs decision.
 Our Scientific Advisory Board felt strongly that continuing our advocacy efforts to address this issue was important.
 With this information, Scientific Advisors and clinicians affiliated with patient groups added their support.
-A second follow-up letter was sent on April 1, to Provincial/Territorial Health Ministers, Chief Medical Officers, Premiers, and Public Cancer Agencies, along with Health Canada and NACI about three important challenges facing the lymphoma and cancer community.
+A second follow-up letter was sent on April 1, to Provincial/Territorial Health Ministers, Chief Medical Officers, Premiers, and Public Cancer Agencies, along with Health Canada and NACI about three important challenges facing the lymphoma and cancer community.Access Letter Here

-1. On April 7, NACI released a statement re-affirming their decision to continue with the 4-month dose delays.
+- On April 7, NACI released a statement re-affirming their decision to continue with the 4-month dose delays.
 However, jurisdictions may choose to shorten the time between the first and second dose for specific populations.
 Certain provinces such as Ontario and Manitoba have adopted provincial guidelines to ensure normal dosing is scheduled for specific high-risk individuals.
 It is important to stay up-to-date with your province’s immunization plan as it could change to include your eligibility!
 After hearing from patients and caregivers about continued advocacy efforts, it was decided that a national awareness campaign was the next best step.
-Lymphoma Canada along with other patient organizations will be launching an article in the Globe & Mail that is addressed to the Prime Minister and Provincial/Territorial Health Bodies focused on the continued dose delays for cancer patients.
+Lymphoma Canada along with other patient organizations launced an article in the Globe & Mail that is addressed to the Prime Minister and Provincial/Territorial Health Bodies focused on the continued dose delays for cancer patients.
 This was published on April 28, 2021.

-4. Further advocacy efforts were taken in British Columbia, publishing a similar advocacy article in the Victoria Times Colonist on May 12, 2021, alongside in Quebec.
+- Further advocacy efforts were taken in British Columbia, publishing a similar advocacy article in the Victoria Times Colonist on May 12, 2021, alongside in Quebec.

-5. Lymphoma Canada, in collaboration with CLL Canada and the Lymphoma & Leukemia Society of Canada, have advocated to NACI on revising their definition of immunocompromised to be inclusive of lymphoma and CLL patients that are not on active treatment but are still immunosuppressed.
+- Lymphoma Canada, in collaboration with CLL Canada and the Lymphoma & Leukemia Society of Canada, have advocated to NACI on revising their definition of immunocompromised to be inclusive of lymphoma and CLL patients that are not on active treatment but are still immunosuppressed.
 Advocacy efforts began in February 2022 and will continue with NACI and across the provinces.

 Important Research Published on the COVID-19 Vaccine in Lymphoma and CLL Patients